-Remove the LX-9 from the packaging, open the top cover of the soft pack by lifting up on the Velcro closures on each side and front of the soft pack.
-Once opened, loosen the knobs on the either side of the gimbal bracket, and the monitor can now be positioned how you want it.
-Once the monitor is positioned how you want it, tighten the knobs again to hold the monitor in place.
-The front panel of the soft pack can be folded up and secured behind the monitor with the hook and loop fasteners.
+Your Digital Sonar comes virtually ready to fish.
+Open the top cover of the soft pack, loosen the knobs and the monitor can now be positioned how you want it.
+Once the monitor is positioned, tighten the knobs again to hold the monitor in place.

-Look behind the monitor and hook up the LX-9's power cord to the battery.
-While you are at it, remove the entire unit from the soft pack so you can see exactly how everything connects-this makes it easier down the road if you ever need to change a battery, transducer, or camera.
-Your LX-9 is delivered with a 9 amp battery that is charged, so you can take it fishing right away.
+Look behind the monitor and hook up the Digital Sonar's power cord to the battery.
+While you are at it, remove the entire unit from the soft pack so you can see exactly how everything connects-this makes it easier down the road if you ever need to change a battery or transducer.
+Your Digital Sonar is delivered with a 9 amp battery that is charged, so you can take it fishing right away.
 Even though the battery comes with a charge on it, due to storage time or other factors it may not be fully charged when you get it, so if you are not going fishing immediately you should hook up the charger to make sure the battery has a full charge.
 To charge the battery, see below.
-The Marcum LX-9 will operate for 8 hours or more on a fully charged battery.
+The Marcum Digital Sonar will operate for 10 hours or more on a fully charged battery.
 If you are going to be in a situation where you will want to use your system for more than one day without recharging, having a second, fully charged battery with you is cheap insurance that will allow you to get full use out of your system for the duration of your trip.